 If you are a Business with stock ensure a stocktake is done on the 30th June.
 Your Stock can actually be valued at market value, cost or replacement value.
 Usually whichever is lower.
 The different valuations can make a significant difference to your tax outcome.
 All you need to do is complete the stock take, and we will advise on the best valuation method for tax treatment.

 Consider bringing forward your expenditure.
 Look at your cashflow.
 You could bring costs forward into this year and reduce tax payable.

 Interest deductions for prepaid interest are generally available for interest expenses associated with investment income (as well as some other eligible expenses).

 Small Business Prepayments: 12-month rule

-As with all planning, it is best to start early, so all options can be considered and budgeted.
+As with all planning, it is best to start as early as possible, so all options can be considered and budgeted.

 We can help

 At Solve Accountants we are here to help you build a better future.
 We are experienced in assisting with all your tax planning needs to ensure you pay no more tax than required.
 If you would like to discuss further or need help please contact us now.